oouadani1/ma-bikeshare-coverage/README.md

 - **This is a snapshot in time.** Station locations and counts change seasonally and as systems expand.
 The analysis reflects the station data and population estimates as of mid-2026.

 - **Walking speed assumption.** The 10-minute threshold assumes 80 meters per minute (~3 mph).
 Slower walkers, people with mobility limitations, or routes with hills would have smaller effective service areas.

+- **Dockless systems are not counted.** Sandy Pedals, a dockless bike and scooter service on Nantucket Island, is excluded from the coverage analysis because it has no fixed stations and the 800-meter walkshed model does not apply.
+If the entire island were treated as a single service area, it would add roughly 14,000 year-round residents — less than 0.2 percentage points at the statewide level.
+It is listed on the map as a resource for bikeshare awareness across the state.

 ---